marek-iiasa/yayue/models/README.md

 # yayue
 This is top directory for the Yayue project models.
-Diverse applications are in ../src.
+Sources of diverse applications are in ../tools.